-A storied collaboration dating back to the dot-com days has been renewed, and the results will be nothing short of some seriously righteous word-smithing.
+A storied collaboration dating back to the early dot-com days has been renewed, and the results will be nothing short of some seriously righteous word-smithing.

 Now, as they’ve learned to collaborate with the Universe to manifest just what they want and need, they are working together again.
 Carol created The Words Girl in 2010 to help businesses understand and leverage the brave new world of content marketing.
-Beverly officially joins her as the second girl, adding a unique and complementary skill set to Carol’s successful venture.
+Beverly officially joins her as the second words girl, adding a unique and complementary skill set to Carol’s successful venture.

 “Everyone who meets Carol remarks on what a wonderful person she is, and I’m no exception.
 But what does it mean?
 In my case, I hold her in high regard and admire her work because she’s smart, competent and organized, and (here’s the important piece) makes everyone around her feel the same.
 How does she do it?
 What combination of charm and fairy dust is this?
 I don’t know, but I think it has something to do with love – of people, of life, and of her work.
 I wish it could be bottled.”

 Carol and Beverly are both authors, content strategists and writers, editors, and savvy marketing communicators.
 They also happen to be smart, sassy and Southern.
 Beverly was born and bred in Texas, loves big hair, and gives “Bless your heart” a whole new depth of meaning.
 Carol, a native New Yorker, heeded the siren’s call of the South, escaped the snowy North, and now proudly sports perfectly polished toes and lips even if she’s just popping down to the Piggly Wiggly.